Sarah: Properties of different eigenstates

 \subsubsection{Introduction}

 Sometimes, it might be necessary to define interactions in the Lagrangian, which can not be derived from the superpotential or the kinetic interaction.
-For example, this is the case in theories with bilinear R-Parity violation.
-The term

-is allowed by gauge invariance. \\ Furthermore, it might be necessary to change the properties of some vertices by hand.
+Furthermore, it might be necessary to change the properties of some vertices by hand.
 For example, integrating out particles might most likely spoil SUSY.
 Therefore, supersymmetric relations are not longer valid: the standard model Higgs self couplings are free parameters, while they are fixed in SUSY by the gauge and Yukawa couplings.